-I am going to share a complete breakdown of LinkedIn’s new Privacy & Settings area so you can confidently navigate it like a pro.
+In this post I am going to share the complete breakdown of all the LinkedIn Privacy & Settings features that are available to you, so you can confidently navigate it like a pro.

-Navigate The New LinkedIn Privacy & Settings Area Like A Pro
+Navigate LinkedIn Settings & Privacy Like A Pro

-To access your LinkedIn Privacy & Settings area, hover over your image located in the top right corner of the page and click on Privacy & Settings.
+To access your LinkedIn Settings & Privacy area, hover over your image, located in the top right corner of the page and click on Settings & Privacy.

-This will open the main Privacy & Settings page.
+This will open the Settings & Privacy page on LinkedIn.

-The first section under Basics deals with Email addresses associated with your account.
+The first section under Login and security deals with Email addresses associated with your account.
 You will have at least one email address here, which will be your primary email address.
 In this area you can add a new email address, change the primary email addresses associated with your account or remove an email address from the account.

-Under Phone numbers you can add a phone number to your account, just in case you have trouble signing in.
+Under Phone numbers you can add a phone number to your account, just in case you have trouble signing in, to prove you are a real person (if activity looks suspicious) and to enable two-step verification.
 People who know your phone number can also use it to find you on LinkedIn.

-This is also where you can edit your Password.
-You can also see the date of the last time you changed your password.
+This area is also where you can edit your Password.
+Additionally, you can see the date of the last time you changed your password.

-You can keep track of where you have logged in from (and not logged out of) from the Where you’re signed in section.
-Not only can you see where you are currently logged in from but also any other active sessions.
+You can keep track of where you have logged in from (and NOT logged out of) from the Where you’re signed in section.
+See where you are currently logged in from as well as any other active sessions.

 - Approximate location